dmbaturin/iproute2-cheatsheet/site/index.md

 Note that the abbreviation system is not always consistent.
 The `dev` keyword in `ip a a 192.0.2.1/24 dev eth0` cannot be abbreviated, even though every other word can be.

 This document intentionally gives all commands in their fullest form for better readability.
-Using abbreviated commands in scripts and documentation isn't a good idea since the intent may not be immediately obvious to the reader.
+It's also a good idea to use full forms in scripts because readers may not be familiar with abbreviations, and code is read much more often than it's written.

 ## Scripting considerations

 A common complaint about distributions removing `ifconfig` is that it forces people to rewrite scripts.
 However, iproute2 is better for scripting since it supports machine-readable output.

 It provides the following output options: